virtual-readability-lab/PavloviaReadabilityResearchCodebase/README.md

 This project was developed by Kurtuluş Mert Küçük for scientific research purposes at Readability Lab, University of Central Florida.
 Software development was made on Psychopy, this allows online experimentation on Pavlovia platform.

 This project was developed for readability research that investigates the effect of typeface (i.e. font-family) on reading speed and comprehension.
 Main idea is to count words read per minute for different fonts and estimate the fastest and slowest fonts for each participant.
-Originally, experimentation was conducted with passages with the length of 160 to 300 words.
-However, one can modify this using the excel sheet provided in the “/stimuli” folder.

 If you are interested in using this project in your research follow the procedure below: